slanger-va/github-slack-emoji/README.md

 Use Custom slack emojis in github

-## About
+## How to Use

-Once added to chrome, click the app and login to slack.
-Then proceed to [Github](https://github.com), and type in the string name of the emoji you want surrounded by `:`'s.
+Once added to chrome click the app and login to slack, then proceed to [Github](https://github.com), and type in the string name of the emoji you want surrounded by `:`'s.
-You must exact match the string, currently there is no support for searching.
+**Note:** You must exact match the string, currently there is no support for searching.

 ## Installation